 Graduates will be provided with pre-reading material and post-workshop reflection activities to allow for a deeper understanding of concepts and frameworks that are outlined in the training.

-Mercy Mental Health Graduate Nurses are provided with monthly individual clinical supervision with a senior nurse from the Learning and Development Team.
+Mercy Mental Health graduate nurses are provided with monthly individual clinical supervision with a Clinical Nurse Educator from the Learning and Development Team.
 This monthly space is for graduates to professionally reflect on their learning goals, develop plans for skill acquisition and continually develop their professional identity and role in the multidisciplinary healthcare team.

-Graduate Nurses are also provided with monthly group clinical supervision; facilitated by the Graduate Coordinator.
-This group is inclusive of all members of the Mercy Mental Health learning programs (nursing and allied health graduate and postgraduate clinicians) and provides a space for the clinicians to reflect on current themes that are occurring in clinical areas or other relevant topics.
+Graduate nurses are also provided with monthly group clinical supervision.
+These sessions are interdisciplinary as it is inclusive of all members of the Mercy Mental Health learning programs (nursing and allied health graduate and postgraduate clinicians) and provides a space for the clinicians to reflect on current themes that are occurring in clinical areas or other relevant topics.
 The space allows clinicians time to connect, reflect, share ideas and plan.

 How to apply